Dmytro-Pashko/Clima/README.md

 The Clima app can display information about the weather for the current user's location or any city.
 The app uses c (https://openweathermap.org/current) in order to obtain weather information.

-App handles different erorrs like missing GPS data, unstable internet connection, failed communication with OpenWeatherMap API.
+The Clima app handles different errors like missing GPS data, unstable internet connection, and failed communication with OpenWeatherMap API.

 ## App Desing
 Generally, the main focus during the development was aimed at the design of the application.